Nonnyjoe/HNG-Stage-0/README.md

    - Duplicate [`.env.example`](.env.example) into a new file named `.env`.
    - Fill in the required values:
+     - `URL` - URL endpoint to run your server
      - `PORT` – Port on which the server will run.
      - `EMAIL` – Email address that will be returned by the `/me` endpoint.
      - `NAME` – Full name that will be returned by the `/me` endpoint.